Seriously. That was how Colby asked me to marry him. (Yes, he still catches grief over it.)

 Colby’s was not pretty.
 And I was the one who had to help him to the toilet where he spent the night afterward.
 My brother was not my best friend for a while after that one.
 Yeah… moving on.

-The day of the wedding was filled with it’s own craziness.
-Colby had an accident in our new Geo Tracker and had to call my parents.
+The day of the wedding was filled with its own craziness.
+Colby had a car accident in our new Geo Tracker and had to call my parents.
 Everyone knew but me and made sure to keep it a secret.

 We forgot half of the things we needed for the ceremony at home.
 It was incredibly windy and the wedding pictures were all kinds of crazy with my long hair and huge dress.

 While trying to help set things up at the reception I knocked over a tier of our wedding cake.
 Just all sorts of little things.

 The next morning we packed up our (recently damaged) car and drove to Galveston, where Colby’s company let us stay in a corporate timeshare for the week.

 At least we had that, right?
 And it was a beach-side condo.
 Private pool.
 Amazing place.
 And me?
 I cried all week.
 Why?
 I wanted my mom.

 Yes.
 I was that much attached to my parents.
 (I think I have been able to cut the cord a bit after having my own children… just a bit).

 But it was really a short lived honeymoon phase.
 Once back home we went back to life.
 He worked.
 I went to school.
 And 3 months later we were pregnant with our first baby.